The Book of Life

-The Day of Atonement (Yom ha-Kippurim) is first mentioned in the book of Leviticus.
+The Day of Atonement (Yom ha-Kippurim) is first mentioned in Leviticus 16 and 23.
 It is a solemn day, accented by fasting and praying to God for forgiveness of the sins committed against Him.
 In the Temple days, the High Priest was the key figure in mediating between the people and God.
 This one day of the year, he entered the Holy of Holies.
 This one day of the year, he took a live goat, laid his hands upon its head and confessed “all the iniquities of the Israelites and all their transgressions, and even all their sins.”
 Thus he transferred, in symbol, the sins of the people onto the sacrifice animal.
 This scapegoat was made the victim, the substitute for the human sinner.
 In accepting the substitutionary sacrifice, God could inscribe His people into the Book of Life.
 Therefore, it makes sense that the liturgy for the Day of Atonement concludes with a prayer for inscription in the Book of Life, but with the plea that one be sealed in it.

 With the Temple destroyed, the priesthood disbanded, and the cessation of the sacrifices, the rabbis felt they had to improvise.
 They rationalized, “Repentance and works of charity are man’s intercessors before God’s throne. ” (Shab.
 32a.)
 “Sincere repentance is equivalent to the rebuilding of the Temple, the restoration of the altar, and the offering of all sacrifices.”
 (Pesik., ed.
 Buber 24.158; Lev.
 R. 7.; Sanh.
 43b.)
 However, the Bible does not teach these as ways of being inscribed into the Book of Life, for there is no access to forgiveness without a mediator, an intercessor.
 Moses fulfilled that role when he pleaded with God not to blot the children of Israel out of His book.
 The High Priests did likewise.